 Programs spend much of their time under development in an incomplete state, even if the final arifact is well-typed.
 Type-driven tools should support this, by providing type information for all programs.

 An analogy is infallible parsers, which perform error recovery and provide an AST for all input texts.

 Program analysis can still flag type errors, for example with red squiggly underlining.
-Formalizing this, rather than a judgement $\Gamma \vdash M : T$, for an input terms M, there is a judgement $\Gamma \vdash M \Rightarrow M' : T$ where M' is an output term where some subterms are flagged \underline{M} .
-Write erase(M) for the result of erasing flagged type errors: erase(M) = erase(M).
+Formalizing this, rather than a judgement $\Gamma \vdash M : T$, for an input terms M, there is a judgement $\Gamma \vdash M \Longrightarrow M' : T$ where M' is an output term where some subterms are flagged M. For example the usual type rules for field access becomes: